#SkiGreen Directory

 SkiFlightFree.org : A campaign to encourage skiers to travel to the Alps without flying.
 Lots of info and news about how to take the low-impact route.

 Snowcarbon.co.uk : Rail travel to a ski resort creates only a fraction of the carbon emissions of the equivalent journey by plane or car, and can help make your journey a fun part of the trip.
-Snowcarbon makes it easy to choose and get to a rail-accessible ski destination.
+Snowcarbon helps make it easy to choose and get to a rail-accessible ski destination.

 Skiline : Trips to the French Alps by train.